 About the Author

 Mairéad Carew is an archaeologist and writer.
 She has worked as a lecturer in the School of History and the School of English in UCD, and coordinated courses for UCD International.
-She is the author of Tara and the Ark of the Covenant and Tara: The Guidebook.
+She is the author of Tara and the Ark of the Covenant: The Guidebook.
 She has also published short stories and poetry and has contributed scripts to A Living Word and Sunday Miscellany on RTÉ Radio.
 She is the recipient of a Listowel Writers’ Week Award and has been shortlisted for the Hennessy Award.